vijikarthi/flink-connectors-wiki/metrics.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-## Metrics
+# Metrics

-Pravega metrics are collected and exposed to Flink metrics framework when using `FlinkPravegaReader` or `FlinkPravegaWriter` instances to perform read and write operations on Pravega streams.
+Pravega metrics are collected and exposed to Flink metrics framework when using `FlinkPravegaReader` or `FlinkPravegaWriter` instances to perform read and write operations on Pravega Streams.

-### Reader Metrics
+## Reader Metrics

-The following metrics are exposed and made available as Flink metrics for `FlinkPravegaReader` related operations.
+The following metrics are exposed and made available as Flink metrics for `FlinkPravegaReader` related operations:

-- reader group name
-- scope
-- stream names
-- online readers
-- segment positions
-- unread bytes

 Metric Name                |Description|
 |-----------------|-----------------------------------------------------------------------|